lealre/sql-bootcamp-de/09/README.md

 # Day 09 - Triggers

+## Challenge

+In this challenge, you will implement a simple inventory management system for a store that sells T-shirts such as Basic, Data, and Summer.
+The store needs to ensure that sales are recorded only if there is sufficient stock to meet the orders.
+You will be responsible for creating a trigger in the database that prevents the insertion of sales that exceed the available quantity of products.

+1. Create tables
+    ```sql
+    -- Creation of the product table
+    CREATE TABLE product (
+        prod_code INT PRIMARY KEY,
+        description VARCHAR(50) UNIQUE,
+        available_quantity INT NOT NULL DEFAULT 0
+    );

+    -- Insertion of products
+    INSERT INTO product VALUES (1, 'Basic', 10);
+    INSERT INTO product VALUES (2, 'Data', 5);
+    INSERT INTO product VALUES (3, 'Summer', 15);

+    -- Creation of the sales_record table
+    CREATE TABLE sales_record (
+        sale_code SERIAL PRIMARY KEY,
+        prod_code INT,
+        quantity_sold INT,
+        FOREIGN KEY (prod_code) REFERENCES product(prod_code) ON DELETE CASCADE
+    );
+    ```

+2. Create trigger function
+    ```sql
+    CREATE OR REPLACE FUNCTION assert_stock()
+    RETURNS TRIGGER AS $$
+    DECLARE
+        current_quantity INTEGER;
+    BEGIN
+        -- get current quantity available
+        SELECT available_quantity INTO current_quantity
+        FROM product
+        WHERE prod_code = NEW.prod_code;

+        -- Veritfy if transaction is possible
+        IF NEW.quantity_sold > current_quantity THEN
+            RAISE EXCEPTION 'No stock available';
+        ELSE
+            UPDATE product SET available_quantity = current_quantity - NEW.quantity_sold
+            WHERE prod_code = NEW.prod_code;
+        END IF;
+        RETURN NEW;
+    END;
+    $$ LANGUAGE plpgsql;

+    CREATE TRIGGER trg_assert_stock
+    BEFORE INSERT ON sales_record
+    FOR EACH ROW
+    EXECUTE FUNCTION assert_stock();
+    ```

+3. Test trigger
+    ```sql
+    INSERT INTO sales_record (prod_code, quantity_sold) VALUES (1, 12);
+    ```
+    ```
+    ERROR:  No stock available
+    CONTEXT:  PL/pgSQL function assert_stock() line 12 at RAISE
+    ```
 ## Notes
 - **Definition**: Triggers are stored procedures that are automatically executed or fired when specific events occur on a table or view.
 They are executed in response to events such as `INSERT`, `UPDATE`, or `DELETE`.